himmytam/Efficient-FIR-code/README.md

 c++ extension for Python
-This is the program about filter the unwanted noise from the ecg signal With the help of c++ doing datas convolution, the filter process can be significantly speeded up, resulting a higher performance
+This is the program about filter the unwanted noise from the ecg signal With the help of c++ doing datas convolution, the filter process can be significantly speeded up, resulting a higher performance.
 The main program will be written in python and the data crunching will be achieved in c++ in order to speed up the process

 **Requirement to run the program**